alanverresen/sh4-autosplitter/README.md

 ## Installation Guides

-You can use one of the following guides to install one of the auto splitters:
+You can use the following guides to install one of the auto splitters:

 * [room-based Any% auto splitter](./docs/rooms_setup.md)
 * [level-based Any% auto splitter](./docs/levels_setup.md)